jonleighton/focused_controller/README.md

 To make the experience smoother, Focused Controller sets up mock versions of these objects, much like with classical functional testing.
-It also provides accessors for these objects to your test class.
+It also provides accessors for these objects in your test class.

 The fact that we have to do this is an indication of high coupling between the controller and these other objects.
-In the future, I want to look at ways to reduce this coupling and make the testing more straightforward and obvious.
+In the future, I want to look at ways to reduce this coupling and make testing more straightforward and obvious.

 In the mean time, here is an example: